Notifications

 I want to receive a daily notification about the annotator and reviewer progress on my projects

-As a manager, you might be interested in the progress of annotations and reviews in your project.
+As a manager, you want the progress of annotations and reviews in your Project.

 You will now receive a summary of the last 24h daily at 5pm UTC on your projects.
 This summary includes every participating annotator and reviewer and their participation statistics.